Vencord/Docs/src/content/docs/plugins/submission.md

 - You may receive feedback or requests for changes.
 Be responsive and adjust your plugin as needed.
 - The review ensures your plugin meets Vencord's standards for quality, security, and performance.

-Once the review is complete, your plugin will be merged into the `main` branch and included in future official Vencord releases.
+Once the review is complete, your plugin will be merged into the `dev` branch and included in future Vencord releases.

 ## License and Credits